 Teams will partner with Connect to the Kingdom (C2K) at the Tyler Street Methodist Church in Dallas.
 Part of C2K’s mission is to provide an accountable Wesleyan mission experience for participants.
 Potential service opportunities include: working with children at the Wesley-Rankin School; sorting and packing donations at the Crossroads food and clothing ministry; serving at the City Square health clinic; working in community gardens; or the possibility of working with a neighborhood legal advocacy clinic.
-This multigenerational trip is open to adults and children age 5 and older if accompanied by a parent or legal guardian.
+If you're age 18-22, but aren't currently enrolled in college, you can still join this trip.

 All funds received are considered a charitable contribution.
 As such, once they are received by The Church of the Resurrection, there are NO REFUNDS.
 If, for some reason, the trip is cancelled or you can no longer go, Resurrection will credit the funds toward a future serve trip (for you or for an immediate family member) within 12 months of the original trip; OR use the funds for ministry work with our Methodist partners in Dallas.